huiyun8/fashion-inspiration-app/README.md

 - **Designer annotations** are grouped under a separate “Designer annotations” pill with tags/notes forms.
 - **Human feedback** is its own section (“Human feedback (AI quality)”) distinct from annotations.

-If you demo this, point reviewers at the **pill row** + separate sections in the modal; that’s the intended distinction.

 ## Location fields: realism & limitations